 Passengers can take Bus 760 from the airport to Coolangatta or book an airport transfer.
 Coolangatta car rentals are available at the airport; start your search here to find transportation for your vacation.

 Alternately, if you are also visiting Brisbane, Australia, the Brisbane International Airport (BNE) offers additional international flights and is less than a 2 hour drive away from Coolangatta.

 Make sure to have a good city map and/or guidebook before arriving in Australia.
 Regardless of whether you travel with a backpack or suitcase, also bring a great day bag to pack up all your everyday travel essentials!

 If you haven’t already obtained travel insurance for your trip to Australia, consider traveling protected with World Nomads.

 Coolangatta Tourist Information Centre

-Tourist information for Coolangatta and the region can be obtained at the airport at the Gold Coast Visitor Centre.
-Tweed Heads Information Center also provides area info and help with booking things to do in Coolangatta and Tweed Heads.
+Tourist Information for Coolangatta and the region can be obtained at the airport at the Gold Coast Visitor Centre.
+The Tweed Heads Information Center also provides area info and help with booking things to do in Coolangatta and Tweed Heads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.